polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 This entire sequence of slots is then further partitioned into distinct segments known as **epochs**.

-The Sassafras protocol aims to map each slot within an epoch to the designated validators for that epoch, utilizing a ticketing system.
+Sassafras protocol aims to map each slot within an epoch to the designated validators for that epoch, utilizing a ticketing system.

-The protocol operation can be roughly divided into five phases:
+The core protocol operation can be roughly divided into four phases:

 ### 4.1.
 Submission of Candidate Tickets

-Each of the validators associated to the target epoch generates and submits a set of candidate tickets to the blockchain.
+Each of the validators associated to the target epoch generates and submits a set of candidate tickets.
 Every ticket is bundled with an anonymous proof of validity.

 ### 4.2.
 Validation of Candidate Tickets

 Each candidate ticket undergoes a validation process for the associated validity proof and compliance with other protocol-specific constraints.
+Valid blocks are persisted on-chain.

 ### 4.3.
 Tickets and Slots Binding

-After collecting all valid candidate tickets, a deterministic method is used to uniquely associate a subset of these tickets with the slots of the target epoch.
+After collecting all valid candidate tickets and before the beginning of the target epoch, a deterministic method is used to uniquely associate a subset of these tickets with the slots of the target epoch.

 ### 4.4.
 Claim of Ticket Ownership

-During the block production phase of the target epoch, validators are required to demonstrate their ownership of tickets.
+During block production phase of the target epoch, block's author is required to prove ownership of the ticket associated to the block's slot.
 This step discloses the identity of the ticket owners.

 ## 5. Bandersnatch VRFs Cryptographic Primitives